-- Numerous instances of a method not being used correctly. - Numerous instances of a testing procedure being used that is not appropriate for the concentration and/or chemical in use. - Numerous instances of out of date verifying chemicals being used. - ORP meter used to control pumps injecting anti-microbial and or/buffer without an independent probe or other method to verify readings.
+- Numerous instances of a method not being used correctly. - Numerous instances of a testing procedure being used that is not appropriate for the concentration and/or chemical in use.

+- Numerous instances of out of date verifying chemicals being used. - ORP meter used to control pumps injecting anti-microbial and or/buffer without an independent method to verify readings.

-- Chemical concentrations are not monitored. - Equipment to monitor anti-microbial chemical concentrations is not available or is not being used correctly.
+• Equipment to monitor anti-microbial chemical concentrations is not available, not operational or is not being used correctly.